sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-low-code.md

 Get structured data from an auto insurance quote
 ===

 Let's get started with Sensible!
-In this tutorial, you'll learn a low-code way to use SenseML, a JSON-formatted query language for extracting structured data from documents, for example PDFs of business forms.
-SenseML uses a mix of techniques, including machine learning, heuristics, and rules.
+In this tutorial, you'll learn a low-code way to extract data from PDFs and other documents using natural-language processing (NLP) methods powered by GPT-3 and other AI tools.

+These methods are alternatives to Sensible's more deterministic [layout-based ] extraction methods -- suited for easy extraction configuration authoring and for unstructured documents without much layout (like legaese documents versus tax documents).
+These NLP methods can be used in combination with layout methods too, or as fallbacks in the same extraction configuration.

 Get an account
 ====